notthetup/funwithasync/README.md

 ## Exercise 1a - Promises and Futures

 Another very commonly used mechanism to deal with asynchronicity is **Promises**/**Futures**.
 A Promise is a way to represent the result of an asynchronous operation.
 The Promise is resolved when the operation is complete and the Promise is rejected when the operation fails.
+These are usually just API wrappers around the underlying mechanisms like Threads or Coroutines and expose a nice interface to the developer.

 Write a program using Promises/Futures which
 - sends a HTTP request to `localhost:8080/s/42`,